fredrikaverpil/fredrikaverpil.github.io/_posts/2021-12-17-developing-with-apple-silicon.md

 arch -x86_64 <command>
 ```

+You can read more in Apple's [official docs](https://support.apple.com/en-us/HT211861).

 ## <a name="terminals"></a> Two terminals; one native and one for Intel emulation

 I have duplicated my Terminal application of choice (<kbd>Cmd</kbd>+<kbd>d</kbd>) and renamed the duplicate "Terminal Rosetta".
 Then I've ticked the "Open using Rosetta" checkbox after having hit <kbd>Cmd</kbd>+<kbd>i</kbd> on its icon.
 This gives me one Terminal to run for native applications and one for Intel emulation.